-What To Do At San Onofre
+What To Do At San Onofre State Beach

 There are a wide range of activities that San Onofre State Beach has to offer.
 Visitors to the beach can test their skills with windsurfing or traditional surfing on the great waves.
 You can opt to stretch your legs on a hike on one of the lovely trails that run both along the beach and up into the bluffs.
 Visitors can attempt to catch dinner and fish the ocean waters or even geocache throughout the park.
 There are numerous beach volleyball courts, picnic areas, and bike trails to enjoy.
-But let us not forget how you can simply relax and sunbathe on the gorgeous sandy beach shores while your family and friends swim, build sandcastles and enjoy the Southern California vibes.
+But let us not forget how you can simply relax and sunbathe on the gorgeous sandy shore while your family and friends swim, build sandcastles, and enjoy the Southern California vibes.